cse-250-2018/G52-Funbook/README.md

 Key Features
 -------------

-We are trying to develop an app to help kids to enjoy their textbooks.
-The can also practice their creativity by writing poems, short stories in our app.
+We tried to develop an app to help kids to enjoy their textbooks.
+The can also practice their creativity by making movies from poems, short stories in our app.

 Feature 1: Parents may create new accounts for their children using email address, email verification, resetting password, all features are included